-Downtown Oakland has more than 20,000 residents spread across several distinct neighborhoods.
-For Downtown should set a goal to more than double its population over the next 25 years.
-This goal is based on the Association of Bay Area Government's growth projections for downtown Oakland combined with SPUR's analysis of the capacity of vacant and underbuilt land for development potential.
+Downtown Oakland has more than 20.000 residents spread across several distinct neighborhoods.67 Downtown should set a goal to more than double its population over the next 25 years.
+This goal is based on the Association of Bay Area Government's growth projections for downtown Oakland68 combined with SPUR's analysis of the capacity of vacant and underbuilt land for development potential.
 (See page 19.)
 This is equivalent to adding about 588 new housing units per year (based on 1.7 residents per unit), or four projects like the Ellington, the 16-story housing development at 3rd Street and Broadway.

 Some downtown neighborhoods, such as Chinatown and the Lakeside/Gold Coast area, have had residential populations for many decades.
-Other areas, like Uptown, Old Oakland and portions of Jack London, have added thousands of residential units in the years following former Mayor Brown's 10K Plan.
+Other areas, like Uptown, Old Oakland and portions of Jack London, have added thousands of residential units in the years following former Mayor Brown's 10K Plan.69 also help boost the growth of retail, a critical gap citywide and particularly downtown.

 The 10K Plan succeeded in bringing energy and activity to downtown.
 But some areas still suffer from a lack of people and amenities.
 We should continue to build on 10K's success.
 Adding more housing and more residents in downtown will make the area even fuller and more active, particularly during evenings and on weekends.
 This will increase local amenities and public safety.
-Over time it will also help boost the growth of retail, a critical gap citywide and particularly downtown.
+Over time it will